Thoughts on Generative AI, product leadership, and enterprise AI transformation

 The architectural rule: trusted knowledge has two construction paths but one validation discipline.
 Manual curation does not get to skip the write-gates; it gets to skip the discovery-gates.

-This vocabulary — raw vs trusted — runs through the rest of the post and the rest of the series.
+This vocabulary, raw vs trusted runs through the rest of the post and the rest of the series.

 Vector search answers semantic questions: what does the policy say about waivers above $50?
-It does this by similarity, finding passages whose embeddings are nearest to the query’s embedding.
+It works by similarity, passages whose embeddings are nearest to the query’s.

 Real systems use both.
 The graph is the catalog and the relationship map; the vector store holds the prose.
 We will get to the retrieval side in the next post.
 This post is about what the graph holds.